MichaelGombos/The-Art-Of-Drift/Readme.md

 ## Backlog

 ### urgent
-- Fix time being different on slow machines vs fast
-- Update game to render using canvas

 - Update mapMaper to render using canvas
 - Redraw and scale up maps.
 - Add an email login system.